Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Proofs

 \begin{proof} Let~$B$ be the graph on five vertices with two triangles sharing exactly one vertex (this graph is known as the {\it butterfly}).
 Consider the previous proof with ${\cal{H}} = \{C_4,C_5,B\}$.
 Note that the only problem is that~$B$ is not $2$-connected.

-Consider the example in~\cite{MRW06} of a graph with no $4$-cycle, no $5$-cycle and no intersecting triangles that is not $3$-choosable.
-Let~$I$ be this example, with~$L$ a $3$-regular list assignment such that there is no colouring of~$I$ respecting~$L$.
+In~\cite{MRW06} an example is given of a graph with no $4$-cycle, no $5$-cycle and no intersecting triangles that is not $3$-choosable.
+We omit the details of this construction, as the existence of such a graph is sufficient for our proof.
+Hence, let~$I$ be the example of~\cite{MRW06}, with~$L$ a $3$-regular list assignment such that there is no colouring of~$I$ respecting~$L$.
 We remove edges and vertices from~$I$ until any further removal would give a graph with a colouring respecting~$L$.
 This leads to a connected graph~$F$.
 There are no four vertices in~$I$ with the same list inducing a connected subgraph, so there are no such four vertices in~$F$.
 Therefore in~$F$ there is an edge~$uv$ such that $L(u) \ne L(v)$ (otherwise~$F$ would have at most three vertices, and thus would be $3$-choosable).

 Therefore we can skip Case~$1$ and directly adapt the proof in Case~$2$.
 Note that the only thing to prove is that in this case~$G'$ does not contain a subgraph isomorphic to~$B$.
 Suppose~$H$ is such a subgraph.
 Since~$F'$ is $B$-subgraph-free, $H$ cannot be fully contained in~$F(w)$ for any~$w$.
 Since no vertex is in two different~$F(w)$ and no vertex of~$F(w)$ has two adjacent neighbours outside~$F(w)$, this implies that there is a triangle in~$G$, which is impossible since~$G$ has girth at least~$6$. \end{proof}